heylucasterra/heylucasterra.github.io/src/posts/Nubank/credit-card-design copy.md

 ### Evolving our rituals

 In 2019 the team had doubled in size (around 6 people) and our rituals evolved a ton.
-I suggested that we shared some of the housekeeping tasks so everybody was a leader in one direction.

-Diego and Ana took over the team retrospectives and Amanda volunteered to operationalize our weekly design critiques, helping team members ensure they were getting the most out of their design crits.
+We started sharing some of the housekeeping tasks so everybody was a leader in one direction.
+Diego and Ana, for example took over our team retrospectives and Amanda was nominated the "queen of design critiques", helping team members ensure they were getting the most out of their design crits.

 ![Co-designing a better UI for the transaction feed · with Amanda, Diego, Ana](/images/co--design.jpg)